-Radishes are one of the fastest ripening crops a gardener can plant.
-If you’re aching to have something – anything – that you grew yourself on the dinner table, radishes are a good bet.
-They’re one of the earliest crops you can plant, and are ready in just 3-4 weeks from planting date.
-But don’t stop at eating the rosy roots.
-I discovered a couple of years ago that the radish leaves are edible too.
-(I have no idea how I grew up without knowing this!)
+Radishes are one of the fastest growing crops a gardener can plant.
+If you’re aching to have something – anything – that you grew yourself on the dinner table, radishes are a good starting place.
+(Here’s more on growing radish plants in your garden.)

 Radish Leaf Pesto